 More foreign citizens, including about 400 Americans, are set to depart Gaza

-TEL AVIV, Israel — Hundreds of Americans and other foreign passport holders were poised to leave the Gaza Strip Thursday, continuing the first major departure of civilians from the territory since the war between Israel and the militant Hamas began earlier this month.
+TEL AVIV, Israel — Hundreds of Americans and other foreign passport holders are poised to leave the Gaza Strip Thursday, continuing the first major departure of civilians from the territory since the war between Israel and the militant group Hamas began earlier this month.

 A new list of passport holders approved to depart — all of them foreign citizens or dual national Palestinians — was issued by the border authority overnight.
 It included around 400 Americans.
 It was unclear how many would be able to cross Thursday.